 Take Note Lessons

-I have been teaching for over 10 years.
+I have been teaching for over 15 years.
 I teach privately full-time and run my own company.
 I personally hire other enthusiastic and experienced music teachers to work with me.
-I believe learning music should be fun.
+We believe learning music should be fun.
 While it also takes hard work and dedication, a student must first enjoy music in order to continue and progress.
 My teachers and I incorporate well-known songs into lessons so that students can relate to what they are learning.
 We also use many of our own games and worksheets to keep students engaged at all times.
-We offer many different types of lessons including voice, piano, guitar, and songwriting.
+We offer many different types of lessons including voice, piano, guitar, violin, ukulele, and songwriting.
+We also offer performance opportunities for our students.

 I love getting to know students and families and watching the children progress in lessons.
 It's amazing to see a student become more confident over time.
 Some students who were scared of performing have become amazing musicians who now can't wait to sing or play at our recitals!
 This is incredibly rewarding.